Your gift: Easy, lasting, powerful

 More about giving through a Donor Advised Fund

-To make a contribution through your donor advised fund of any amount to Environment Iowa Research & Policy Center, a project of Environment America Research and Policy Center, a 501(c)(3) organization,, contact your DAF manager.
+To make a contribution through your donor advised fund of any amount to Environment America Research & Policy Center, a 501(c)(3) organization,, contact your DAF manager.
 Specify whether you want the gift to be one-time or recurring.
 You will need our name and mailing address and our Federal tax ID number.
 You can email our planned giving coordinator for this information.

 Please include your name and address on the distribution so we can thank you for your gift and update you on the change your generous contribution will make possible.